 Is It Safe?

+As we’ve mentioned earlier, these coffees are not for the faint-hearted.
 Those who have a high sensitivity to caffeine could experience overdose symptoms and severe reactions.
-Some of the most common ones include having trouble breathing, chest pain, irregular heartbeat, vomiting, or uncontrollable muscle movements.
+While you might not want to hear it, some of the most common symptoms include trouble breathing, chest pain, irregular heartbeat, vomiting, or uncontrollable muscle movements.

 Medically speaking, 10 grams of caffeine is considered a lethal dose that could kill you.
-However, this still depends on the person consuming and bear in mind that the recommended amount that is deemed safe is 400 milligrams of caffeine.
+However, this still depends on the person consuming, and bear in mind that the recommended amount that is deemed safe is 400 milligrams of caffeine.

 Ready For The Jitters?

 Everyone knows how much the caffeine in a few cups of coffee can boost your energy levels.
 Still, for some exceptionally caffeine-absorbent people, this jolt wasn’t enough, thus encouraging brands to enter into a coffee arms race in an attempt to manufacture the world’s strongest coffee.